jvcreyes/OOOrangeProject/README.md

 Axie Infinity is a game that allows players to collect, breed, raise, battle and trade creatures known as 'Axies' which are digitized NFT's (Non-Fungible Token).
 The game is categorized as a 'play-to-earn' genre where players can earn tokens that can be traded on Binance as an Ethereum-based cryptocurrency.
 For more info on Axie Infinity, visit: https://axieinfinity.com/.
-This app focuses on the conversion of Axie Infinity Tokens namely: Ethereum(ETH), Axie Infinity(AXS), and SLP(Smooth Love Potion) into fiat currencies.
+This app focuses on the conversion of Axie Infinity Tokens namely: Ethereum(ETH), Axie Infinity Shard(AXS), and SLP(Smooth Love Potion) into fiat currencies.
 It will be a useful app for easily converting tokens to fiat currencies.